iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

-Next step, along with installing dependencies that are necessary to run the website locally, will enable the pre-commit hook that will be formatting your code and documentation files automatically automatically:
+Next step, along with installing dependencies that are necessary to run the website locally, will enable the pre-commit hook that will be formatting your code and documentation files automatically:

 - Make sure you have the latest version of [Node.js](https://nodejs.org/en/) installed.
 Install and keep the dependencies up to date by running